dhfbk/scent-change/README.md

 ### Benchmark

-A manually created benchmark with 16 smell sources ...
+A manually created benchmark with 16 smell sources.
+For every source the type of perception shift (shift type) and the periods in which the shift occurs are provided (periods 1-3).
+For each period, we also provide a description of the main characterization of the smell underlining the possible shift occurring in that time window (topic period 1-3).

 ### Data Raw

 Contains all the frame elements and sentences for the smell sources included in the paper.

 ### Embeddings